 350. SKILLS AND TECHNIQUES: LIFESPAN AND CONTEMPORARY ACTIVITIES.
-(2, 0, 3).
-Skills and knowledge for instructing a variety of games and non-traditional activities that can be participated in throughout the lifespan.
+(3, 0, 3).
+Games and non-traditional activities thoughout the lifespan.

 360. THEORY OF ATHLETIC COACHING.
-(3, 0, 2).
-Acquaints prospective coaches with the theory, organization, and administration of athletic programs.
+(3, 0, 3).
+Theory, organization and administration of athletic programs.

 361. COACHING AND OFFICIATING OF SPORTS.
 (1, 2, 1).
 Content varies.
 May be repeated.
 Subtitles will appear on student's transcript.
 Content may be selected from volleyball, track/field, football, basketball, soccer, wrestling, aquatics, baseball, softball, or strength and conditioning.